-- Mount Graham is the highest peak in Arizona at 10,724 feet (3,269 m).
+- Mount Graham is the highest peak in AZ at 10,724 feet (3,269 m).
 Mount Graham has many unique Southwestern plant and animal species due to its elevation.
 You can either drive or follow any one of the numerous hiking trails to the summit.

 - Hot Springs.
 Located in Safford, AZ, Essence of Tranquility and Kachina Hot Springs provide a great way to relax in natural mineral hot springs.

-- Roper Lake State Park is surrounded by the sky island Pinaleño Mountains range, which includes Mount Graham (the highest peak in Arizona).
+- Roper Lake State Park is surrounded by the sky island Pinaleño Mountains range, which includes Mount Graham (the highest peak in AZ).
 This park includes a boat ramp, a natural stone hot tub, a beach for swimming, a picnic area and hiking trails.

 2 hours from Diamond Mountain: